 It is a condition to the distribution that Fang receives a memorandum or an opinion from Jingtian & Gongcheng, to the satisfaction of Fang's board of directors, regarding the qualification of the distribution as a transaction that is generally tax-free for the PRC law purposes and certain other tax matters relating to the distribution and related transactions.
 Under Implementation Regulations of China Enterprise Income Tax Law, if the main purpose of a transaction is to decrease, avoid or defer tax, such transaction will be deemed as without a reasonable commercial purpose.
 As the distribution is made to facilitate this offering rather than for tax-related considerations, we believe that the distribution is with a reasonable commercial purpose.
-However, there are significant uncertainties regarding the circumstances in which the tax will apply, and there can be no assurances that the Chinese tax authorities will not seek to impose this tax on Fang.
+However, there are significant uncertainties regarding the circumstances in which the tax will apply as the interpretation of the "main purpose test" under Bulletin 7 is subject to wide discretion of the regulators.
+Despite this offering taking place, we cannot exclude the possibility that Chinese tax authorities may be of the view that the separation and distribution is mainly for the purpose of transferring the equity interest in China Index Holdings Limited and falls within the scope of indirect transfer.
+In addition, except for certain situations specified therein which would be directly deemed as with or without a reasonable commercial purpose, Bulletin 7 provides several factors in assessing the commercial purpose without specifying the circumstances that may constitute an indirect transfer.
+Therefore, there can be no assurances that Chinese tax authorities will not seek to impose this tax on Fang.
 Pursuant to the tax matters agreement, Fang will bear any taxes and related losses resulting from the application of Bulletin 7 to the distribution.
-Alternatively, if Bulletin 7 applies to the distribution as a result of a breach by us of certain representations or covenants, or due to certain actions of us following the distribution, we generally will indemnify Fang for all such taxes and related losses.
-Therefore, if Fang is subject to such Chinese tax with respect to the distribution, we may be required to make material payments to Fang under this indemnity.
+Alternatively, if Bulletin 7 applies to the distribution as a result of a breach by us of certain representations or covenants, or due to certain actions of us following the distribution, we may be required to make material